bluestormmax/seasonly/README.md

 # Seasonly

-This project is very much WIP! -- I'm developing features with specific personal learning goals in mind, and will deploy the app once the puzzle starts coming together.
+This project is very much WIP! -- I'm developing features with specific personal development goals in mind, and will deploy the app once the puzzle starts coming together.

 ## What's It Going to Be?
 A simple app that will let you: